 Now, having said that, we don’t want to get carried away.
 In the setting example you could quite easily find yourself thinking “I should be maximizing RPEs for my passer as well.”
 That might motivate you to put something random in the chain before the pass, which might then have you thinking about something random before that, and so on to the point of basically just playing and starting everything with a serve.
 There is definitely value in having lots of game play in your practice, but training is about being focused on developing a certain aspect of your players’ or your team’s development.
 As such, you need to constrain things in ways that will necessitate the removal of the random element at some point.
 The key is identifying where that should be.

-The bottom line is that rather than thinking in terms of maximizing touches – as I’ve been doing – we should be thinking in terms of maximizing RPEs.
+The bottom line is that rather than thinking in terms of maximizing touches – as I’d been doing – we should be thinking in terms of maximizing RPEs.
 And definitely minimizing mindless reps.